 Touring is also increasingly popular, and many road bikes can be set up to carry luggage so you can explore the countryside.

-This guide will take you through what to look for when purchasing a woman's road bike, what you'll get for your money, and suggest some great bikes we've tried and tested.
+This guide will take you through what to look for when buying a woman's road bike, what you'll get for your money, and suggest some great bikes we've tried and tested.

 - Best women's mountain bike: How to choose the right bike for you

 - Best women's bikes: A buyer's guide to find what you need

 - Best bike: What type of bike shall I buy?

 What type of road bike do I need?